npavanel/PHY407-Computational-Physics/README.md

 # PHY407-Computational-Physics
-This repository will hold all lab work for PHY407, allowing for easy collaboration.

 Topics covered by myself are as follows:

 Lab 1: Numerical Solutions for Planetary Orbits & Speed Tests: Loops vs Linear Algebra Libraries. <br />